Last Updated on July 14, 2021 by PixelPluck

 Check price & reviews: Tamron 150-600mm

 Sigma 50mm f1.4 DG HSM

 Sigma 50mm f/1.4 DG HSM Art Lens announcement created huge anticipation among the professional photographer community when it was announced.
 50mm is a very natural focal length as it approximates how we perceive a scene with our own eyes (at least in field of view and perspective terms).
-It is one of the most popular focal length and is used in fashion, portraiture, weddings, documentary, lifestyle, sports, architecture, landscape and general studio photography applications.
+It is one of the most popular focal lengths and is used in fashion, portraiture, weddings, documentary, lifestyle, sports, architecture, landscape, and general studio photography applications.
 When mounted on a crop sensor DSLR it offers an equivalent focal length of around 80mm which is just great for portraits.
 The 50 f/1.4 DG HSM Art Lens receives Sigma’s premium Hypersonic Motor-driven AF system.
 This AF system is very quiet with only a few light clicks being heard during focus acquisition.

 Check price & review: Sigma 50mm f/1.4

 Tokina 11-16mm f/2.8

 Check price & review: Tokina 11-16mm f/2.8

 Leica Noctilux 50mm f/0.95 ASPH

-Yes, an aperture of 0.95 .
-Now that is what you call bokehlicious lens.
-It doesn’t come cheap and will cost you a mini fortune.
-It literally sucks in all available light and is a stellar in terms of performance.
-The Noctilux is tack sharp in the field of view even at f/0.95 and has a special dreamy isolation look that simply can’t be obtained with a Summilux or any other lens.
-At f/0.95 one can get the eyes in focus and have the nose and ears *out* of focus which means that you need surgical precision when using this lens wide open, to get the perfect focus.
-The build quality on the lens is absolutely bespoke.
-This thing will be around and working for your grandchildren.
-You can carry the ‘M’ camera with lens in a small bag that doesn’t make you look like a photographer, meaning you can get into more places and capture more images (and more interesting images) than you would carrying the typical camera bag and/or tripod.
+The build quality on Leica Noctilux 50mm f/0.95 is bespoke.
+There’s a good chance that this will still be around when your grandchildren grow up.
+You can carry the ‘M’ camera with lens in a small bag that doesn’t make you look like a photographer, meaning you can get into more places and capture more images (and more interesting images) than you would carry the typical camera bag and/or tripod.
 Couple it with a Leica M9 and you will have a match made in heaven.
-If you want to own it then get ready to spend whopping US $11,000.
-And yes, the shipping is free.
+If you want to own it then get ready to spend the whopping US $11,000.
+Of course, the shipping is free.